-For example, the Canadian MI market is dominated by a single public insurer (Canada Mortgage and Housing Corporation - CMHC) and a small number of private firms.
-To make it possible for private mortgage insurers to compete effectively with CMHC, the Canadian government guarantees the obligations of private mortgage insurers to lenders through legislation that protects lenders in the event of default by the insurer.
+For example, the Canadian MI market is dominated by a single public insurer (Canada Mortgage and Housing Corporation) and a small number of private firms.
+To make it possible for private mortgage insurers to compete effectively with CMHC, the Government of Canada guarantees the obligations of private mortgage insurers to lenders through legislation that protects lenders in the event of default by the insurer.
 The government's backing of private insurers' business is subject to a deductible equal to 10% of the original principal amount of the mortgage loan.
 Loans insured by government-backed mortgage insurers must adhere to specific underwriting parameters established by the government.
 Through this institutional arrangement, the government influences sound mortgage underwriting practices for the industry.
-A similar proposal is one option under a report to US Congress "Reforming America's Housing Finance Market".
-10
+A similar proposal is one option under a report to US Congress "Reforming America's Housing Finance Market".10

-In some countries, capital relief is applied to mortgages covered by government guarantee schemes aimed at providing incentives for lenders to serve more vulnerable categories.
-Although these schemes, which are in place in a few jurisdictions especially in Europe (eg France, Netherlands), provide protection to lenders against borrowers' default, they are different from "mortgage insurance" in the common usage of the term.
+In some countries, capital relief is applied to mortgages covered by government guarantee schemes aimed at providing incentives for lenders to serve more vulnerable categories, which a few jurisdictions especially in Europe (eg, France, Netherlands) use.
+Although these schemes provide protection to lenders against borrowers' default, they are different from "mortgage insurance" in the common usage of the term.